Create C++ project called ArmToHack

 Recall that the handout code has strip

-function that can remove characters, and you can use [i]
+function that can remove a set of characters, and you can use [i]

 to access a character in C++ string.